mebe-odoo/mebe-odoo.github.io/docs/tco/exercises/realty_management_3.md

 ```

-## Only Tenancy Managers can Validate Tenancies
+## Only Tenancy Managers can Confirm Tenancies

 The agency wants only Tenancy Managers, and by extension property managers, to be able to validate tenancies.
-To achieve this, define a new view that inherits the base tenancy form view and make the **Validate** button only
+To achieve this, define a new view that inherits the base tenancy form view and make the **Confirm** button only
 visible to users with the correct group.

 **Hint:**